Partners

 And the researchers at the RecAPPS Institute*

-* This association (Collaborative Research Institute on Physical Activity and Health Promotion) will be launched on June 11, 2019, at the Maison des sciences de l’homme in Lyon: a round table discussion will take place between 3:00 p.m. and 5:00 p.m., addressing issues of public action, supportive environments, and skills in the field of health promotion through physical activity.
+* This partnership (Collaborative Research Institute on Physical Activity and Health Promotion) will be launched on June 11, 2019, at the Maison des sciences de l’homme in Lyon: a roundtable discussion will be held from 3:00 to 5:00 p.m. to address issues related to public policy, supportive environments, and expertise in the field of health promotion through physical activity.

 Press release